 How to Protect Your Neck

 We can protect ourselves from inflation and rising rates by taking a couple of steps.

 First, do not buy stock in any company you are not willing to double and even triple down on in a bad market.
-(For new readers out there, this value approach to investing is exactly what we strive for at the Investment Advisory.)

 Second, keep a lot of cash.
 I know returns on cash are nonexistent right now, but cash today is a tool, not an asset.